 Darren W. Woods

-As the CEO of Anheuser-Busch InBev, Brazil native Carlos Brito is the brewmaster of the world — and he also is a man who earned college degrees on two continents.
-He received his undergraduate degree in mechanical engineering at Universidade Federal do Rio de Janeiro and went on to complete an MBA at Stanford University.
+As the CEO of Anheuser-Busch InBev, Brazil native Carlos Brito is the brewmaster of the world — and he also earned college degrees on two continents.
+He received his undergraduate degree in mechanical engineering at Universidade Federal do Rio de Janeiro and completed his MBA at Stanford University.
+Brito earned $2.6 million as CEO of the beverage giant in 2018, Simply Wall St. reported.

-Control of the world’s largest restaurant chain has been firmly in the hands of Steve Easterbrook since he took the job as McDonald’s CEO in 2015 — but he’d worked for the company since 1993.
-An accountant by trade, he played cricket during his time as a student at Durham University in the United Kingdom and also was a visiting fellow of the Oxford University Centre for Corporate Reputation.
+Control of the world’s largest restaurant chain has been in the hands of Chris Kempczinski since he took the job as McDonald’s CEO in November 2019, but he’d worked for the company since 2015.
+Kempczinski has an impressive academic background, attending both Duke University and Harvard Business School.